 In May 2018, the European Commission proposed new rules to target the ten single use plastic products most often found on Europe's beaches and seas, as well as lost fishing gear.
-The ban of certain products could also affect food packaging.
+The ban of certain products also affects food packaging.
 Some provisions of Directive (EU) 2019/904 to reduce the impact of certain plastic products on the environment, such as the ban on single-use plastics, went into effect on July 3, 2021.
-This was the deadline for Member States to transpose the directive into national laws, regulations and administrative provisions.
+This was the deadline for Member States to transpose the directive into national laws, regulations, and administrative provisions.
 Other provisions in the Directive, such as the extended producer responsibility, will take effect by the end of 2024.
+For more information about the upcoming legislative changes, please see GAIN Report European Union Single Use Plastics Directive Enters into Force.